PROGRAMMING

 Network, has created the world's first ready-made backdrops for covering

-international breaking news stories, allowing journalists to go live on the
+international breaking news stories, allowing journalists to go live on the air, with

 the backgrounds almost immediately.